mori-b/aioconnectors/README.md

 Based on asyncio, message sending and receiving are asynchronous, with the option to wait asynchronously for a response.
 A connector can be configured with a short json file.
 An embedded command line tool enables to easily run a connector and manage it with shell commands.
 A simple Python API provides functions like starting/stopping a connector, sending a message, receiving messages, and other management capabilities.
 To support other languages for the API, the file standalone\_api.py only should be transpiled.

+-  Supports several features : transfer of messages and files, authentication, encryption, persistence, proxy, filtering, point to point, pub/sub.
+All configurable by simply modifying a configuration file
+- Bidirectional : client and server can push messages and answer to each other (C2)
+- User friendly and intuitive API, with simple Python asynchronous functions to send and receive messages, easy to integrate in an existing asyncio code base
+- Easy installation with pip, zero dependency
+- Embeds a command line interface, which can manage the broker through the command line
+- Embeds a tool for chat, file transfer, and remote execution, over an encrypted channel, easily callable through the command line

 <a name="installation"></a>
 ## INSTALLATION